 Red Light, Green Light

 To prepare for this game, clearly define the playing area and mark the start and finish lines with a strip of tape on the floor (or ground if you’re outside).
 Safety comes first, so feel free to push things out of the way if you need a little more room to move around.

 To begin, have all players stand on the starting line.
 Then, when you say “Green Light,” everyone moves toward the finish line.
 But, as soon as you say “Red Light,” everyone needs to immediately stop.

 Anyone who is caught moving when “Red Light” is called out has to go back to the starting line.
 The first person to make it across the finish line wins the game!

-This listening and moving game uses simple instructions to encourage children to follow directions — and have some fun while doing so!
+This listening and moving game uses simple instructions to encourage children to follow directions—and have some fun while doing so!

 The goal of this activity is simple: Make your way through a grid by following instructions.

 Start by creating a numbered grid on your floor.
-The size of grid you create will depend on the space you have available.
+The size of the grid you create will depend on the space you have available.
 But whether you create a 4×4, 5×5, or 6×6 grid, make sure all the squares are the same size.

-(You can either use your feet — one foot in front of the other — to measure each square, or you can use an actual ruler.
-It’s totally up to you!)
+(You can either use your feet—one foot in front of the other—to measure each square, or you can use an actual ruler.
+It’s totally up to you.)

 The type of floor you have will also dictate the type of tape you can use to create your grid, but masking tape usually works well for most floors because it easily comes off without causing damage.